-In the summer of 2016 I took part in the first dedicated Python testing sprint together with about 25 humans from all over the planet.
+In the summer of 2016 I took part in the first dedicated pytest development sprint together with about 25 humans from all over the planet.
 We had a great time together with engaging discussions, technical talks, and lots of hacking.

-I was interested in getting into tox and helped to prepare the next release by reviewing pull requests and going through the issues.
+As a happy tox customer I volunteered to help in preparing the next release by reviewing pull requests and going through the issues.
 I also did some conceptual work with nicoddemus and Stephan Obermann.

 After the sprint I did not have much spare time to get more involved, which bugged me, so I started to sound out the option of integrating this into my work at Avira.
 As pytest/tox/devpi is something we heavily rely on, I was able to secure the support of my team and management to spend 20% of my time on tox development starting in 2017.

 - joined the conversations on the issue tracker about problems and enhancements to develop an understanding about what is needed and how things can be improved

 - labelled all open issues (and am determined to keep it that way)